danielmarkjohn/AxGaming/README.md

 We welcome contributions!
 Here's how to get started:

 1. **Fork the repository**
-2. **Create a feature branch:** `git checkout -b feature/amazing-feature`
+2. **Create a feature branch:** `git checkout -b feature/amazing-tool`
-3. **Commit changes:** `git commit -m 'Add amazing feature'`
+3. **Commit changes:** `git commit -m 'Add amazing new tool'`
-4. **Push to branch:** `git push origin feature/amazing-feature`
+4. **Push to branch:** `git push origin feature/amazing-tool`
 5. **Open a Pull Request**

 ### Development Guidelines
-- Follow React best practices
+- Follow React best practices and hooks patterns
-- Use Tailwind for styling
+- Use Tailwind CSS for consistent styling
+- Implement proper error handling and loading states
-- Add proper TypeScript types
+- Add tools to appropriate categories
-- Include tests for new features
+- Update documentation for new features
-- Update documentation
+- Test on multiple screen sizes and devices

+### Tool Development Standards
+- Each tool should be self-contained in its own directory
+- Use consistent UI patterns with panel styling
+- Implement copy-to-clipboard functionality where applicable
+- Add proper input validation and error messages
+- Include helpful examples and usage instructions

 ---